tom2strobl/photoshop-buddy/readme.md

 ## Roadmap

-- font command to display used font names and sizes
+- fonts command to display used font names and sizes
 - colors command to display used color codes
 - Specify file type and name on export
 - Minify images upon export